zkrx/xorg-controller/README.md

    * Make sure you have libevdev on your system and the correct includes for it.
    * Edit the **Makefile**, making sure the library and include paths for libevdev are correct.
+   * Edit **config.h**, in case you want some of the adjustments to your mouse output to be a bit different than mine.
    * **make**
    * Put **BallMouse** into */usr/local/bin* and **BallMouse.service** in */etc/systemd/system*, or -- at your option -- edit **BallMouse.service** and change it to load **BallMouse** from whatever location you like, putting the **BallMouse** executable there.